Eliza Brightwen: Work

 Brightwen did much of her research on location in the woods and grounds of her home, The Grove.
-She started writing about her work when she was sixty.
+She started writing about her work when she was sixty, following the suggestion of a family member.

 In 1890, she published Wild Nature Won by Kindness, about animal life.
-She became well known as a naturalist.
+She became well known as a naturalist for her "conversational and intimate writing" which was unusual for the time.
 In 1892, she published her second book, More about Wild Nature, followed by Inmates of my House and Garden, in 1895.
-It is considered her master work.
+The latter considered her master work.

+The concept of "home museums," as seen in More about Wild Nature, stems from her own home museum at The Grove.

 She published a total of six publications during her lifetime.
-She socialized with Philip Henry Gosse (whose second wife, also named Eliza Brightwen, was her husband's sister), William Henry Flower, William Hooker, and James Paget.
-She also wrote about the concept of "home museums," as written in More about Wild Nature.
-The concept of home museums stems from her own home museum at The Grove.

-On her death, a collection of essays were published titled Last Hours with Nature.
+Her final work, a collection of essays titled Last Hours with Nature, was published posthumously in 1908.
 An autobiography was also published, with an epilogue by her nephew Edmund Gosse.

+She socialised with Philip Henry Gosse (whose second wife, also named Eliza Brightwen, was her husband's sister), William Henry Flower, William Hooker, and James Paget.
+She was also known to work with Sir William Hooker, Director of Kew Gardens.